Some of the terms or keywords that can be found in reporting are defined as follows:

 Total Clicks / Clicked - This works the exact same as Total opens/Unique opens but instead it measures how many times a link(s) is clicked.

-Total Opens / Opened - This measures how many people have opened your mailing in total.
+Total Opens / Opened - This measures how many people have opened your campaign in total.
 It counts all the opens even if a recipient opened it more than once

 Unique Clicks - This registers only the first time a recipient clicks a link(s).
 Any other times they click the link will not count towards unique clicks.